 Consumer purchases of discretionary items, such as our premium footwear, apparel and accessories, tend to decline during recessionary periods when disposable income is lower, and during such periods consumers may tend to choose less costly products and turn away from our premium products.
-Recent geopolitical events and general economic conditions, such as rising inflation and increased interest rates, have led to a slow-down in certain segments of the global economy and affected the amount of discretionary income available for certain consumers to purchase our products.
-Any downturn in the economy in markets in which we sell our products may materially harm our sales, business, results of operations, financial condition and the price of our Class A ordinary shares.
+Recent geopolitical events and general economic conditions, such as inflation and higher interest rates, have led to a slow-down in certain segments of the global economy and affected the amount of discretionary income available for certain consumers to purchase our products.
+Any downturn in the economy in markets in which we sell our products may adversely impact our sales, business, results of operations, financial condition and the price of our Class A ordinary shares.